 To complement the marinated grilled eggplant, I made a lemony tahini sauce.

-But, if you are looking for a different sauce without tahini, I suggest using oil-free hummus instead.
-One way to make hummus similar to a sauce, add a little lemon juice and red wine vinegar to an oil0free hummus.
+- If you are looking for a different sauce without tahini, I suggest using oil-free hummus.
+To make hummus similar to a sauce, add a little lemon juice and red wine vinegar to an oil-free hummus.
 Then, whisk together, and it thins it perfectly for an oil-free sauce option.

-- For a peppery taste, substitute arugula for the Romaine lettuce.
-Spinach is another excellent addition to the sandwich.
-I also like dill pickles for a tangy addition.
+For a peppery taste, substitute arugula for the Romaine lettuce.
+Raw spinach is another excellent choice for a sandwich.
+I also enjoy dill pickle chips.

 - Marinating and grilling the eggplant slices in advance saves time.
-Just marinate, grill, and refrigerate the eggplant slices in the leftover marinade for extra flavor.
-When it's time to make the grilled eggplant sandwich, reheat it when broiling the bread in the oven.
+Marinate, grill, and refrigerate the eggplant slices in the leftover marinade for extra flavor.
+When making the grilled eggplant sandwich, reheat it when broiling the bread in the oven.

-- If you don't want a break sandwich, try a wrap, collard green, or large Romaine lettuce leaf and add the same sandwich ingredients.
+- If you don't want bread, tIt's wrap, collard green, or large Romaine lettuce leaf, and add the same sandwich ingredients.

 - Instead of tahini dressing, thin out some oil-free hummus with a couple of teaspoons of lemon juice and red wine vinegar.
 Whisk and use as a sauce substitution.